Tech-JI/Git-wksp-25Fa/part1.md

 - Unmodified: files that haven't been modified since last snapshot.
 Also called committed, from a different POV
 - Modified: files that have been modified but not staged
 - Staged: files that are modified and marked to be included in the next snapshot

+# What are branches?

+Branches are:

+- Different paths the codebase will grow on

+- Isolated histories that don't interfere with each other

+- Used to separate different feature changes and on-going fixes

+# And why are branches important?

+- Cleaner working tree without disturbance from other changes

+- Safer environment in case something devastating happens